vivicantdothis/Bloomsent-Projects/PROJECT_SETUP.md

-# Living Garden - Setup Guide
+# Bloom: The Living Garden

-A beautiful full-stack app where users anonymously plant their personality and music in a shared garden.
+Hi!
+I'm Saanvi.
+For my DSA project, we were tasked to create a web application that displayed a unique use of basic DSA concepts.
+So, after consideration and many (tireless) nights spent debating whether creating an ACTUAL physics-based universe was worth it, I settled on bloom. bloom is a beautiful full-stack app where users anonymously plant their personality and music in a shared garden.

 ## Tech Stack